-- 1. Disclose his/her special condition via the Student Health History Form; - 2.
+- I. Disclose his/her special condition via the Student Health History Form; - 2.
 Provide the AUD Health Center with a medical report of his/her condition, signed by a doctor.
 In situations regarding students with psychological issues, a copy of any mental health reports will be given to the Personal Counselor; - 3.
 Meet with the Health Center Director, and the Personal Counselor (for mental-health related cases) to evaluate his/her needs and level of support required, if any; - 4.
-Sign the Special Accommodations Request Form following the intake and assessment completed by the above-mentioned staff, to ensure that he/she understands the services being provided and the notification process as it relates to the academic units.
+Sign the Special Accommodations Request Form (SARF) following the intake and assessment completed by the above-mentioned staff, to ensure that he/she understands the services being provided and the notification process as it relates to the academic units.
 This includes providing students with guidelines regarding the confidential nature of their file(s); - 5.
+Meet with the Health Center Director or Personal Counselor to assess any academic support needed in terms of course load and course combination; - 6.
 A copy of the Special Accommodations Request Form will be emailed to students' instructors, and additional copies will remain in the Health Center and with the Personal Counselor.
 After receiving this form, the instructor should meet with the student privately to discuss applying these accommodations.
 The instructor can discuss any concerns about applying these accommodations with the Health Center Director or the Personal Counselor;

-6. If a student has been diagnosed with a condition after admission to AUD, the student may request assistance at any time, and will be required to follow the procedures as outlined above.
+7. If a student has been diagnosed with a condition after admission to AUD, the student may request assistance at any time, and will be required to follow the procedures as outlined above.
+If a student has been diagnosed with a condition after admission to AUD, the student may request assistance at a period not less than two weeks before midterms or final exams, and will be required to follow the procedures as outlined above.
+Application of SARF is not retroactive.